 |---|---|---|---|

-| Phenoxyethanol | Synthetic (occurs naturally in green tea) | Strong | Most common; restricted to 1% in EU |
+| Phenoxyethanol | Synthetic (found naturally in green tea) | Strong | The go-to choice; capped at 1% in the EU |

-| Sodium benzoate | Synthetic; salt of benzoic acid | Moderate | Effective at acidic pH; food-grade safe |
+| Sodium benzoate | Synthetic; salt of benzoic acid | Moderate | Works at acidic pH; food-grade safe |

-| Potassium sorbate | Synthetic; salt of sorbic acid | Moderate | Often paired with sodium benzoate |
+| Potassium sorbate | Synthetic; salt of sorbic acid | Moderate | Frequently combined with sodium benzoate |

-| Leucidal liquid (radish root ferment) | Fermented from radish | Moderate | Popular in “all-natural” brands |
+| Leucidal liquid (radish root ferment) | Fermented from radish | Moderate | A favorite of “all-natural” brands |

-| Caprylyl glycol, ethylhexylglycerin | Synthetic | Moderate (preservative boosters) | Often used in combination |
+| Caprylyl glycol, ethylhexylglycerin | Synthetic | Moderate (preservative boosters) | Commonly deployed together |

-| Benzyl alcohol | Naturally occurring | Moderate | Can cause irritation in some |
+| Benzyl alcohol | Naturally occurring | Moderate | May irritate certain users |

-| Sodium dehydroacetate | Synthetic | Moderate | Approved in EU and US |
+| Sodium dehydroacetate | Synthetic | Moderate | Cleared for use in both the EU and US |

-| Methylisothiazolinone (MIT) | Synthetic | Strong | Higher allergy rate; avoid for sensitive skin |
+| Methylisothiazolinone (MIT) | Synthetic | Strong | Elevated allergy rate; steer clear if your skin is sensitive |

 How to Build a Paraben-Free Skincare Routine